How to Convert a PWA to Mobile Apps for iOS and Android

 Why you Should Convert Your PWA to Mobile Apps

-On paper, a progressive web app scores over a native mobile app in every respect.
-It's more accessible for users, easier to develop, and runs on every kind of device without any extra work.
+On paper, a progressive web app scores over a native mobile app in many areas.
+PWAs are more accessible for users, easier to develop, and run on every kind of device and operating system (as long is there's a web browser) without any extra work.

 In the real world though, companies almost always build iOS and Android apps, even if they have already released a completely functional Progressive Web App.